US FDA authorizes Pfizer's Covid-19 vaccine for use in people ages 12 to 15

 Vaccines made by Moderna and by Johnson & Johnson are currently authorized for use in people 18 and older.

-"We recognize that the next critical step is having vaccines available for use throughout the pediatric population," Dr. Peter Marks, head of the FDA division in charge of vaccines, said in a statement.
+"We recognize that the next critical step is having vaccines available for use throughout the pediatric population," Marks said in a statement.

 "As with the initial COVID-19 vaccine authorizations, we want to ensure that the public has a clear understanding of our expectations for the data and information needed to support requests for emergency use authorization and biologics license applications for vaccines intended to prevent COVID-19 in this pediatric age range."